 According to The Centers for Disease Control and Prevention (CDC), more than 7.3 million Americans, or one in eight couples of childbearing age, are infertile.
 Several risk factors can contribute to problems with fertility, including age, irregular periods, prior surgeries, extreme weight gain or loss, sexually transmitted infections (STIs), smoking, and/or alcohol use.

-At RMA at Jefferson, we take a personalized, comprehensive approach to diagnosing and treating infertility.
+At RMA of Philadelphia, we take a personalized, comprehensive approach to diagnosing and treating infertility.
 Following a medical evaluation, we tailor a fertility plan of care to address the specific needs of each patient.
 Check out our success rates and patient testimonials to learn more.